cjacker/gd32f30x_firmware_library_gcc_makefile/README.md

 # to support other parts
 To support other GD32F30x parts, you need:

-- change 'Firmware/Link.ld' to set FLASH and RAM size according to your MCU.
+- change 'Firmware/Ld/Link.ld' to set FLASH and RAM size according to your MCU.
 - choose correct startup asm file and change the 'ASM_SOURCES' in 'Makefile'
-  + Firmware/startup_gd32f30x_hd.S: for Flash size range from 256K to 512K
+  + Firmware/CMSIS/GD/GD32F30x/Source/GCC/startup_gd32f30x_hd.S: for Flash size range from 256K to 512K
-  + Firmware/startup_gd32f30x_xd.S: for Flash size > 512K
+  + Firmware/CMSIS/GD/GD32F30x/Source/GCC/startup_gd32f30x_xd.S: for Flash size > 512K
-  + Firmware/startup_gd32f30x_cl.S: for GD32F305 and 307
+  + Firmware/CMSIS/GD/GD32F30x/Source/GCC/startup_gd32f30x_cl.S: for GD32F305 and 307
-- change `-DGD32F30X_HD` C_DEFS in 'Makefile' to `XD` or `CL`.
+- change `-DGD32F30X_HD` C_DEFS in 'Makefile' to `HD`, `XD` or `CL` according to your MCU.
-- change the 'TARGET' of 'Makefile'
+- change the 'TARGET' in 'Makefile'